Intermediate arithmetic operations on ordinal numbers: Operations over the ordinals

-In 1909, E.~Jacobsthal introduced \cite{jacobsthal} another sort of multiplication and exponentiation for ordinals.
-He defined the operation $\times$, which we will refer to as ``Jacobsthal multiplication'', by transfinitely iterating natural addition; $\alpha\times\beta$ means $\alpha$ added to itself $\beta$-many times, using natural addition.
+In 1909, E.~Jacobsthal introduced \cite{jacobsthal} the operation $\times$, which we refer to as ``Jacobsthal multiplication'', defined by transfinitely iterating natural addition; $\alpha\times\beta$ means $\alpha$ added to itself $\beta$-many times, using natural addition.
 More formally:

 \begin{defn}[Jacobsthal] We define the operation $\times$ by \begin{enumerate} \item For any $\alpha$, $\alpha\times0:=0$. \item For any $\alpha$ and $\beta$, $\alpha\times(S\beta):=(\alpha\times\beta)\oplus\alpha$. \item If $\beta$ is a limit ordinal, $\alpha\times\beta:=\lim_{\gamma<\beta} (\alpha\times\gamma)$. \end{enumerate} \end{defn}